datakind/new-america-housing-loss-public/README.md

     - `mortgage_foreclosures.csv` should be saved to `new-america-housing-loss-public/cli/work/mortgage_foreclosures`
     - `tax_lien_foreclosures.csv` should be saved to `new-america-housing-loss-public/cli/work/tax_lien_foreclosures`

+TODO: *I think it would be better to provide sample files already in the work folder, then direct the use to edit extend those, referring to the data documentation sheet*

 Then, run FEAT ...

-1. Open a terminal and cd into the directory `new-america-housing-loss-public/cli/`
+1. Open a terminal for running FEAT
-2. Activate your environment: `conda activate housing_loss_env`
+   - On Mac/Linux start the Terminal application
+   - On Windows start the 'Anaconda prompt' application
+2. Change directory to sub-directory `cli` of where you installed FEAT
+   - `cd <path to FEAT>/new-america-housing-loss-public/cli`
-3. Run the FEAT with your data:
+3. Run FEAT
-    1. For Mac/Linux, run `python load_data.py ./work`
+   - On Mac/Linux run command: `python load_data.py ./work`
-    2. For Windows, run `py load_data.py ./work`
+   - On Windows run command: `py load_data.py ./work`

-The output will be available one level up from your data directory in a folder called `output_data`
+The output will be available in a folder called `output_data`

 - The `analysis_plots` directory contains time series and correlation analysis of your content
 - The `data_summaries` directory contains a summary of evictions/foreclosures by geocode (enriched with American Community Survey (ACS) data)